OutcastsNFT/outcasts-toolbox/README.md

 ### Step 2: Setting everything up
 **WINDOWS**
-- We made this very easy, if you are on windows just run the "Install Dependencies.bat" file and let it do its thing, it will automatically close after finishing.
+- We made this very easy, if you are on Windows just run the "Install Dependencies.bat" file and let it do its thing, it will automatically close after finishing.

 **MACOS and LINUX**
 - Open a new terminal inside the Outcasts-Toolbox folder and run